Guenter Lewy

-Guenter Lewy (born 22 August 1923) is a German-born American author and political scientist who is a professor emeritus of political science at the University of Massachusetts Amherst.
-His works span several topics, but he is most often associated with his 1978 book on the Vietnam War, America in Vietnam, and several controversial works that deal with the applicability of the term genocide to various historical events, where Lewy denies both the Romani genocide and the Armenian genocide.
+Guenter Lewy (22 August 1923 – 24 March 2026) was a German-born American author and political scientist who was a professor of political science at the University of Massachusetts Amherst.
+His works spanned several topics, but he was most often associated with his 1978 book on the Vietnam War, America in Vietnam, and several controversial works that deal with the applicability of the term genocide to various historical events, where Lewy denied both the Romani genocide and the Armenian genocide.

-In 1939 he migrated from Germany to Palestine.
+In 1939, he migrated from Germany to Palestine.
 After World War II, he migrated to the United States to reunite with his parents.
 Lewy earned a BA at City College in New York City and a MA and PhD at Columbia University.
-He has been on the faculties of Columbia University, Smith College, and the University of Massachusetts Amherst.
-He currently lives in Washington, D.C., and was a frequent contributor to Commentary.
+He was on the faculties of Columbia University, Smith College, and the University of Massachusetts Amherst.
+He later lived in Washington, D.C., and was a frequent contributor to Commentary.
+Lewy died in Bethesda, Maryland on 24 March 2026, at the age of 102.

 Early life

-Lewy was born in Breslau, Germany, (now Wrocław, Poland) in 1923.
-At the age of nine he joined a German-Jewish scouts organization called Die Greifen (lit. "the griffins"), which he has suggested was important in shaping his desire for an academic career.
+Lewy was born in Breslau, Germany, (now Wrocław, Poland) on 22 August 1923.
+At the age of nine, he joined a German-Jewish scouts organization called Die Greifen (lit. "the griffins"), which he has suggested was important in shaping his desire for an academic career.
 Described by Lewy as a "quasi-Romantic" group, Die Greifen emphasized music, literature, and song, particularly Landsknechtlieder, encouraging the youths to avoid becoming "Spiessbürger" ("philistines").
 By 1938, as persecution of Jews in Germany increased, Lewy began to lobby his family to leave Germany behind.
 After Kristallnacht, in November 1938, when his father was interned in Buchenwald for four months and he was beaten, his parents sent him to Mandatory Palestine.
-Later in the war, when Lewy was of fighting age, he voluntarily took up arms against Germany, serving in the Jewish Brigade.
+Later in the war, when Lewy was of fighting age, he joined the British Army and served in the Jewish Brigade.